Associate Director of Research on Entrepreneurship and Society - Graduate School of Business, Stanford University

 My research focuses on the influence of institutional change on entrepreneurship, what drives institutional change, and the effect of those changes on the types of ventures that are founded and their performance.
-I investigate institutional changes to uncover the forces that explain entrepreneurship and to build on theories of institutions and discern how entrepreneurship is transforming society.
-I founded and ran a successful company in Tokyo and use that experience to inform my scholarship.
-My academic work is published in Organization Science, Strategic Management Journal, Strategy Science and the Journal of Asian Business.
+I also build on theories of institutions to discern how entrepreneurship is transforming society.
+Before my academic career, I spent 10 years in the semiconductor industry before I founded and ran a successful company in Tokyo.
+I make use of those experiences to inform my scholarship.
+Since earning my Ph.D. in 2014, I have published in Organization Science, Strategic Management Journal, Strategy Science, and others.
+My academic work has won numerous awards from the Academy of Management, Responsible Research in Management, the Western Academy of Management, among others.
 I am on the editorial board of Organization Science, and the research committee of the OMT division of AOM.
-My articles have also appeared in academic books by the Swedish Entrepreneurship Forum and Springer Publications
+My articles have also appeared in academic books by the Swedish Entrepreneurship Forum and Springer Publications.

 Lake Tahoe Conference: Reversing the Arrow - How Entrepreneurship Affects Society